Trump lands in Saudi Arabia on first overseas visit of presidency

 U.S. technology and engineering giant GE said Saturday it had signed $15 billion worth of business deals with Saudi Arabia.
 The Saudis are expected to purchase billions more in U.S. military equipment over the next 10 years.

-A U.S.-Saudi arms deal to be signed on Saturday includes a pledge to assemble 150 Lockheed Martin Blackhawk helicopters in Saudi Arabia, according to an official statement about the deal cited by Reuters.
+The president also participated in major meetings with Arab and Muslim leaders from around the globe, including an international event organized by the Saudis around his visit entitled the "Arab Islamic American Summit."

-The president is also expected to participate in three major meetings with Arab and Muslim leaders from around the globe, including an international event organized by the Saudis around his visit entitled the "Arab Islamic American Summit."
+The day of diplomacy concluded with a festive banquet at Murabba Palace, where Secretary of Commerce Wilbur Ross and Secretary of State Rex Tillerson were among the attendees to dance with swords during a lavish dinner.
+Trump was also captured swaying to the music.

 On Sunday, Trump is due to address the global Muslim community in what national security adviser H.R.
 McMaster called an "inspiring, but direct speech on the need to confront radical ideology."